Samsung Pay: Supported countries

 In May 2016, it was reported that Samsung was developing a spin-off of the service known as Samsung Pay Mini.
 This service will be used for online payments only, and is also being targeted as a multi-platform service.

-In January 2017, Samsung has confirmed that Samsung Pay Mini will not only work on its Galaxy devices but on other Android phones as well, as long as they are running Android Lollipop or above and have a screen resolution of 1280 × 720 pixels or higher.

-In June 2017, Samsung launched Samsung Pay Mini which is currently available on Galaxy J7 Max/On Max phones (in India).
+It was also confirmed in January 2017 to work on other non-Samsung Android phones as well.
+It was officially launched on June 2017, first made available on Galaxy J7 Max/On Max phones (in India).

 Availability is limited not just on the basis of where the payment card is issued, but also on the basis of the phone's country-specific code (CSC).
 Thus, a phone made for an unsupported region can never use Samsung Pay even if it physically resides in a supported region and has a local SIM card.
-The rather unrelated error message "Connection error.
-Unable to connect to Samsung Pay temporarily.
-Try again later." is how Samsung Pay reports this problem.

-In June 2020, Samsung announced a partnership between Samsung Pay, Curve and Mastercard for the launch of Samsung Pay Card in the UK and more EE countries where Curve has customers later in 2020.
+In June 2020, Samsung announced a partnership between Samsung Pay, Curve and Mastercard for the launch of Samsung Pay Card in the UK and more EE countries where Curve has customers, which was later launched on August 18, 2020.

-From September 2021, Samsung Pay Mini was made available for the Galaxy A and Galaxy M series.
+In September 2021, Samsung Pay Mini was made available for the Galaxy A and Galaxy M series.